Dekalabs/dekalabs-contracts/README.md

 # Dekalabs contracts

-A set of helpful ethereum smart contracts.
+A set of ethereum smart contracts to help with development.

 ## Contracts